Guides

 • Great for mass backlink indexing

-• Works even if you don’t have GSC access to a site
+• Works even if you don’t can’t access a site via GSC

 • Also works for backlinks coming from social media or other sites you don’t own